RobinBerger/Grover-Sphincs/readme.txt

+This is the implementation of the paper "On Forging SPHINCS+-Haraka Signatures on a Fault-tolerant Quantum Computer".
+The published version of the paper is available at https://doi.org/10.1007/978-3-030-88238-9_3 and the extended version of the paper is available at https://eprint.iacr.org/2021/1484.

 This project contains implementations of the Shake256, Haraka256, Haraka512 hash functions.
 It also contains Grover Oracles, that can be used for attacks on the SPHINCS+ signature scheme.
 It was developed for estimating the resource requirements for Grover attacks on the SPHINCS+ signature scheme.